-New retailers will not have the sales volume that allows them to negotiate shipping costs.
+New retailers will not have the sales volume that allows them to negotiate shipping costs for your company or business.
 Third-party fulfillment centers will.
-A fulfillment center can batch all of its shipments to take advantage of the lowest available freight rates.
+A fulfillment center can batch all of its shipments from your business to take advantage of the lowest available freight rates.
 A good fulfillment center can take advantage of multiple relationships with freight companies to drive down costs.

 But the special relationship of third-party logistics providers to freight companies does not just lower shipping cost.
-Third-party fulfillment can get product out faster.
-The third-party fulfillment center will almost always have a third-party shipping application that integrates their fulfillment center to the carrier’s tracking system.
-Drivers don’t have to wait for the shipping department to print labels and fill out paperwork.
-Additionally, who integrate with multiple carriers reap the benefits of comparison shopping that can be passed along to the client.
+Third-party fulfillment can get products out faster.
+The third-party fulfillment center will almost always have a third-party shipping application that integrates their fulfillment center services to the carrier’s tracking system.
+Drivers don’t have to wait for the shipping department to print labels and fill out paperwork for their services.
+Additionally, those who integrate with multiple carriers reap the benefits of comparison shopping that can be passed along to the client.

 Third-party fulfillment should have processes in place to enhance customer experience.

-Modern consumers have many choices.
-They have unlimited access to product information.
+Modern consumers have many choices when it comes to the service they chose.
+They have unlimited access to product information from any company.
 They can tap the experiences of other consumers through product reviews.
-They can post their opinions of products for the world to see.
+They can post their opinions of products from any business for the world to see.

-Modern retailers are forced to customize, customize, customize.
+Modern retailers must take every step to ensure they deliver on their brand promise and differentiate themselves among their competitors.
 Your third-party fulfillment center should be able to tell you how they can help you customize your customer’s product experience.